SIGPLAN/SIGPLAN.github.io/Resources/Author.md

 publishers.
 The `acmart` format includes a number of sub-formats, two of which are relevant to SIGPLAN authors:

- * `acmlarge` sub-format: a one-column format used by papers published as an issue of [PACM on Programming Languages (PACMPL)](http://pacmpl.acm.org)
+ * `acmsmall` sub-format: a one-column format used by papers published as an issue of [PACM on Programming Languages (PACMPL)](http://pacmpl.acm.org)